 Supporting children and young people online - A wide range of resources ranging from information about mobiles, online gaming, downloading, social networking and much more.

 Information and advice for foster carers/adoptive parents - The UK Safer Internet Centre has worked together with Islington Council to create leaflets for foster carers and adoptive parents.
 The leaflets, which are free to download and easy to print, include top tips and conversation starters to help foster carers and adoptive parents get to grips with internet safety.

 Need help? - Information about what to do if a child comes to you for help and advice about how to report online concerns such as cyber-bullying, inappropriate content or illegal behaviour.

 Child Exploitation and Online Protection (CEOP) - A police agency tackling child abuse on the internet.
 This web site includes a unique facility that enables parents and young people to make reports of actual or attempted abuse online.

 Think U Know - This website contains information for children and parents, as well as a link for children to report abuse online.

 Internet Watch Foundation - Part of the UK Safer Internet Centre, the IWF is the UK’s hotline for reporting illegal content found on the internet.
 It deals specifically with child abuse and criminally obscene images hosted in the UK and internationally.

-NSPCC - The NSPCC has partnered with O2 to provide an online safety helpline for parents and carers to answer questions and address concerns about a child’s online safety – 0808 800 5000.
+NSPCC - The NSPCC online safety helpline for parents and carers will answer questions and address concerns about a child’s online safety – 0808 800 5000.